 The D. Samuel Gottesman Library provides 3D printing technology as part of its mission to provide resources and services that support and advance the education and scholarship of the Einstein community.

 The Library has a Makerbot Replicator 3D printer (5th generation) which has a single extruder and uses 1.75 mm polylactic acid (PLA) filament.
 PLA is a bioplastic made from renewable resources such as corn starch.
-Current colors available are red, blue, black, white, neutral, gray.

 The Makerbot Replicator has the following build volume: